yours-schnee/LiteratureReview/GazeControl/DeepFix: A Fully Convolutional Neural Network for Predicting Human Eye Fixations.md

 - What is new? (what is previous issue)<br>
  This study applied the similar structure to VGG-19 (very deep structure), comparing with the previous study.
- The inception layers can provid the multi-scale semantic features, instead of the CNN ensemble (previous study) Also, to prevent from responding to the specific pattern of location, the fully-connected layer (location-biased convolution) were combined in front of the last 1x1 convolutionl layer.
+ The inception layers can provid the multi-scale semantic features, instead of the CNN ensemble (previous study) Also, to prevent from responding to the specific pattern of location, the fully-connected layer (location-biased convolution) were combined in front of the last 1x1 convolutionl layer.<br>
   -- (1) Large depths which enables to learn complex features from scenes (previous study utilized shallower network, so the semantic feature extracting seemed be difficult)<br>
   -- (2) Different size kernels in parallel by using the inception layer<br>
   -- (3) Large receptive field to capture the global context of scenes for a saliency map<br>

 - Interesting techniques, ideas and methods<br>
  (1) The dilated convolution in the 5-th layer, which seems to aim to reduce the weight initialization tasks.